jon-jacky/Piety/piety/README.md

 directory.
 More details appear in docstrings.

 Piety is event-driven.
 Each Piety *Task* instance is defined by an *event*, a *guard*, a *handler*, and a *name*.
-The scheduler may invoke a task's handler when its event occurs and its guard is True.
+The scheduler is an event loop that may invoke a task's handler when its event occurs and its guard is True.
 Then the handler runs until it returns control to the scheduler.
 There is no preemption.
 This is called *cooperative multitasking*.

 A handler can be any Python callable including a function, method, generator or coroutine.
 A guard can be any Python callable that returns a Boolean value.
-Events can include input becoming available on a file or socket, or a timer tick.
+Events can include input becoming available on a file (including *stdin*) or socket, or a timer tick.
 (In this version, Piety can schedule on any event handled by the *select* system call.)

+It is the programmer's obligation to ensure that each handler finishes quickly enough for acceptable performance.
+Many existing Python applications and modules are not designed to cooperate in the way that Piety requires.
+It may be possible to adapt some of them.

 ### Console ###